MiT-HEP/MitEwk13TeV/README.txt

 ------| MODULES |------

+The Bacon ntuples are produced with the BaconProd module and read using the BaconAna module.

 The order of modules is roughly as follows:

-Ntupler:	     BAMBU		-> bacon ntuple

 Selection:	     bacon ntuple	-> flat ntuple
 		     (e scale cor)